-I enjoy exploring different aspects of software engineering, and like to think of myself as a generalist.
-Some skills that I have in my toolbelt include cloud development, machine learning, mobile development, web development, and security.
-I'd love to learn more on automation, CI/CD, and SRE work.
+I enjoy exploring different aspects of software engineering, and some skills that I have in my toolbelt include cloud development, machine learning, mobile development, and security engineering.
+Some skills I'd like to learn and improve on are CI/CD, web development, and game development.

 Here are some of my favorite projects that I am working/have worked on: